James Alexander Chiles

-James Alexander Chiles (1860–1930) was the first African American lawyer in Lexington, Kentucky.
+James Alexander Chiles (1860–1930), also known as J. Alexander Chiles, was the first African American lawyer in Lexington, Kentucky.
 He began his career at the University of Michigan Law School before moving to Lexington to begin his law career.
 Chiles argued in the United States Supreme Court case Chiles v.
-Chesapeake & O R CO after being moved from a section of the train reserved from whites only into the colored section, despite having a first class ticket.
+Chesapeake & Ohio Railway after being moved from a section of the train reserved from whites only into the colored section, despite having a first class ticket.
 The case was ultimately dismissed upholding the legality of the Kentucky Separate Coach Law.

 Early life

-James Alexander Chiles was born in Richmond, Virginia in 1860.
-He was one of eight children born to Richard and Martha Chiles.
-He had a twin brother, named John, who gave him financial assistance while at Lincoln University and University of Michigan Law School.
-He began his education at the age of 6 at the Freedmens’ School in Richmond Virginia but due to his parents being poor and having a large family to provide for, he and his brothers felt as though they should leave school and work to help provide for the home; which they did.
+James Alexander Chiles was born on June 8, 1860, in Richmond, Virginia.
+He has a twin brother named John R. Chiles; and he was one of eight children born to Martha and Richard Chiles.

+He began his education at the age of 6 at the Freedmens' School in Richmond Virginia but due to his parents being poor and having a large family to provide for, he and his brothers felt as though they should leave school and work to help provide for the home; which they did.
 He held various jobs, he first started out working at the tobacco factory, then he got offered a job as a porter in a store, and finally worked at a hotel as a bellboy and a porter.
 With whatever spare time he got from work, he would utilize his time to study and read to prepare to continue his education one day.

 Education

-With financial support from his twin brother John, he enrolled at Lincoln University in Chester Co, Pennsylvania in 1882 where he also worked for his board as a dining room waiter.
-He graduated in 1887 and enrolled at the University of Michigan Law school.
-While in law school he was noted as being an example of industry and good conduct as well as a diligent pupil.
+With financial support from his twin brother John, he enrolled in 1882 at Lincoln University in Chester County, Pennsylvania, where he also worked for his board as a dining room waiter.
+He graduated in 1887.

+Chiles enrolled at the University of Michigan Law School.
 By 1889 he had acquired his law degree and began practicing law in Virginia.
 This was short lived as the following year he moved to Lexington, Kentucky and established his own law firm there.